swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

 ## Acknowledgements

 The design described in this proposal was suggested by Dave Abrahams, Dmitri Gribenko, and Maxim Moiseev.
-Nate Cook, David Sweeris, Adrian Zubarev and Xiaodi Wu contributed ideas to the alternatives considered section.
+Nate Cook, Dave Abrahams, Sean Heber, David Sweeris, Adrian Zubarev and Xiaodi Wu contributed ideas to the alternatives considered section.